hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

 - Testing the function sprawl at the possible test points results in significant near duplication of complex state setup.

-Beyond the academic analysis, business concerns support the need to refactor.
+Beyond the technical challenges, business concerns support the need to refactor.
 Some of these include:

 - Multiple engineers on the team have commented that the code is “hard to maintain”,